-The Trustee has evaluated subsequent events from the date of the financial statements through to the date the financial statements were available to be issued.
-There were no subsequent events identified which require adjustment or disclosure in these financial statements, except for the below.
+The Trustee has evaluated events after the reporting year from the date of the financial statements through to the date the financial statements were available to be issued.
+There were no events after the reporting year identified which require adjustment or disclosure in these financial statements, except for the below.

-In light of the Russian invasion of Ukraine and the resulting sanctions imposed on Russia, the Trustee has assessed the impact on the Unit Trust.
-Whilst the impact of this development cannot be determined at this point, given the highly diverse portfolios of assets, the Unit Trust has an exposure of 2.0% of the aggregate net asset value as at 31 December 2021 in that region.
-The current situation is likely to result in considerable uncertainty regarding ultimate realisable value of this exposure.
-Given the timing of the Russian invasion of Ukraine from an accounting perspective, this is treated as a non-adjusting event and therefore has not been taken into account in determining the Net Asset Value of the Unit Trust at 31 December 2021.
+In light of the recent events involving Silicon Valley Bank (SVB) that was entering insolvency procedures in the United Kingdom on 10 March 2023 but was subsequently acquired by HSBC UK, the Trustee has assessed the impact on the Company.
+The Fund itself has no direct exposure to SVB and holds no accounts with SVB.
+However, the impact of this development on the portfolio cannot be exactly determined at this point, and the Trustee continues to work closely with Investments' general partners and assess the fund's portfolio; the impact of this event will become clearer over the next few months.
+Given the timing of this event, from an accounting perspective, this is treated as a non-adjusting event and therefore has not been taken into account in determining the Net Asset Value of the Unit Trust as at 31 December 2022.